Lyellr88/MARM-Protocol/ROADMAP.md

 ---

-## Core Focus (Now – v1.2.x)
+## Core Focus (Current)
-- Refine documentation based on user feedback
-- Add more real-world usage examples and templates
-- Improve navigation for first-time users (e.g., FAQ polish, Handbook anchors)
-- Monitor adoption patterns for API-tier users vs casual interfaces
+- The MARM Protocol has been updated to **v1.4** and is now considered feature-complete and polished for the time being.
+- The primary focus has shifted from protocol design to hands-on development and learning.
+- The official MARM-powered **chatbot is in the final stages of development** and will be launching soon as a live, interactive demo.

-## Planned (v1.3 – Long-Term Additions)
+## New Vision & Planned Enhancements
-- Add `cheatsheet.md` for minimal startup users
-- Explore cross-thread reseed format for long-term continuity
-- Test modular overlays (MARM + journaling or agents)
-- Evaluate markdown export or log file generation options
+- Integrate MARM with workflow tools like **n8n** to automate some of the manual commands for power-users.
+- Implement a **RAG (Retrieval-Augmented Generation)** system to provide the chatbot with deeper, more intelligent long-term memory based on user logs and notebooks.
+- Explore the dual-path future for MARM: continue to offer the standalone chatbot while also developing MARM into an **add-on tool or API** for other developers to integrate into their own applications.

 ## Community + Feedback
-- Open call for integration feedback from dev teams
+- Open call for integration feedback from dev teams.
-- Add "Used With MARM" showcase for variations/adaptations
+- Add "Used With MARM" showcase for variations/adaptations.
-- Contributor recognition improvements
+- Contributor recognition improvements.

 ---
-## Related Projects (In Development)
-The following is a separate, standalone protocol also in development by the MARM author.
-It is designed to work alongside or independently of MARM to solve a different, but related, challenge in LLM communication.****

-### Repetition Echo Protocol (REP) v2
-*Practical loop-guard for multi-LLM and AI chat systems*

-**Purpose:**
-Reduce redundant AI repetition (“echoes”) in conversation while preserving user intent, clarity, and override control.
-REP is designed to minimize noise, not access—offering guided summaries and optional repeat triggers rather than hard suppression.

----
+## What's Next
+New projects are coming soon.
+This is just the start.